WDI-SEA/react-development-course-materials/Additional Resources/Review Guides/apis-heroku-programming-types-review-guide.md

 * **XML**
   * Stands for "Extensible Markup Language."
   - While difficult to read, it remains a major format because of legacy usage across the web.
-  - XML uses open tags and close tags, just like HTML.
+  - XML uses opening and closing tags, just like HTML.
 It looks like this:

 ```html
 <users>